 Living Language features languages like American Sign Language, Dutch, and Irish, along with other more popular languages.

 A subscription to Rosetta Stone is higher in cost than similar, better resources.
-The shortest subscription period is three months, which costs $79, moving up to $119 for six months, $179 for 12 months and $249 for 24 months.
+The shortest subscription period is three months, which costs $36, moving up to $179 for 12 months, and $199 one time for a lifetime subscription.

 Living Language also offers significantly higher subscription fees than its better-performing competitors.
 You can pay $39 for a one-month subscription, or $150 for an annual plan.
 There are also options to pay for half a year, at $75, and three months, at $50.